 Note that we may make minor copy edits to the bio notes.

-We provide online page proofs to authors about a week before the scheduled publication date.
+We provide PDF page proofs to authors about a week before the scheduled publication date.
 Once an issue is published, we can correct any errors that may have slipped through.

 We will make every effort to maintain the formatting you indicate in your submission, including: